developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/api/barcode/ScannerConfig_HanXinInverse/index.md

 ##Properties

 ###Auto
-Allows decoding of both positive as well as inverse HanXin symbologies.
+This parameter allows the user to select decoding on inverse HanXin barcodes.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+HanXinInverse
 ###Disabled
-Disables decoding of inverse HanXin symbologies
+This parameter allows the user to select decoding on inverse HanXin barcodes.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+HanXinInverse
 ###Enabled
-Enables decoding of only inverse HanXin symbologies.
+This parameter allows the user to select decoding on inverse HanXin barcodes.

 **Type** - Symbol.XamarinEMDK.Barcode.ScannerConfig+HanXinInverse